 - for visitors to iScoil.ie: We do not retain any identifiable information for general website visitors

 - for referrals submitted: We retain all referral information submitted to us for a period of 3 years to allow for further applications to be made.
-After this time iScoil minimises the information we hold to the young person’s name, contact details, PPSN, the main reason for the referral and the referrer’s name, contact details and position.
+After this time iScoil minimises the information we hold to the young person’s name, contact details, PPSN, the main reason for the referral and the referrer’s name, contact details and position, records of any data requests.
 The maximum retention period for this remaining information will be until the young person is 25 years of age, or for a period of 7 years from the time of the last contact/interaction with iScoil, whichever is longer

 - for job applications: For a period of 18 months after the conclusion of the recruitment process